tuyet-nguyen-da/Instacart-Python/README.md

 # Instacart-Python
+Conducting an initial exploratory analysis of their data to extract insights and propose enhanced segmentation strategies based on specified criteria

 ## KEY QUESTIONS AND OBJECTIVES
 Conducting an initial exploratory analysis of their data to extract insights and propose enhanced segmentation strategies based on specified criteria